p9c/pod-old/json/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/parallelcointeam/pod/btcjson)

-Package btcjson implements concrete types for marshalling to and from the bitcoin JSON-RPC API.
+package json implements concrete types for marshalling to and from the bitcoin JSON-RPC API.
 A comprehensive suite of tests is provided to ensure proper functionality.

 Although this package was primarily written for the btcsuite, it has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from bitcoin JSON-RPC requests and responses.